0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

 ### I want to withdraw rewards but I am unable to.

-You would need to have a minimum of **2 MATIC** available to withdraw rewards.
+You'll need to have a minimum of **2 POL** available to withdraw rewards.

 ### How to claim stake?